VirtualEngine/Lability/Readme.md

   * Use `Set-LabVMDefault -MaxEnvelopeSizeKb 2048` to set a new 2MB default value
   * Use `Lability_MaxEnvelopeSizeKb` in configuration data to override a single node's value
 * Updates built-in Windows 10 Enterprise evaluation media with the 1803 'April 2018 Update' ISOs
+* Fixes removal of additional disks/VHDs when using an environment prefix (#292)

 ### v0.14.0 ###